Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Abstract

 \section{Abstract}

-\baselineskip=0.8\normalbaselineskip We study the $n$-dimensional contest between two asymmetric players with different marginal effort costs, with each dimension (i.e., battle) modeled as a Tullock contest.
-We allow general identity-independent and budget-balanced prize allocation rules in which each player's prize increases weakly in the number of their victories, e.g., a majority rule if $n$ is odd.
-When the discriminatory power of the Tullock winner-selection mechanism is no greater than $2/(n+1)$, a unique equilibrium arises where each player exerts deterministic and identical effort across all dimensions.
-This condition applies uniformly to all eligible prize allocation rules and all levels of players' asymmetry, and it is tight.
-Under this condition, we derive the effort-maximizing prize allocation rule: the entire prize is awarded to the player who wins more battles than his opponent by a pre-specified margin, and the prize is split equally if neither player does.
-When $n$ is odd, and players are symmetric, the majority rule is optimal.
+\baselineskip=0.8\normalbaselineskip We study $n$-dimensional contests between two players with heterogeneous effort costs, where each dimension (battle) is modeled as a Tullock contest.
+Prize-allocation rules are identity-independent, budget-balanced, and weakly increasing in the number of victories.
+Players' costs can be separable across battles or exhibit cross-battle externalities.
+We identify a tight sufficient condition under which a unique equilibrium exists and is in pure strategies, for all admissible prize-allocation rules and all degrees of player asymmetry.
+Under this condition, we characterize the effort-maximizing prize-allocation rule: the entire prize goes to the player who wins more battles than the opponent by at least a prespecified margin, and is split equally if neither player meets this threshold.
+In the symmetric-player case, the majority rule is optimal if $n$ is odd.
+Interestingly, cross-battle cost externalities do not change the optimal prize allocation rule in our setting.

 \textbf{JEL Classification}: C72, D72.